mendersoftware/mender-docs/03.Client-installation/06.Use-the-device-side-api/docs.md

 ### Update Control Maps

+!!
+This feature will be removed in Mender client 4.0.
+For server-side support duration, please refer to our [blog post](https://mender.io/blog/mender-3-6-auto-generation-of-delta-updates#:~:text=Deprecation%3A%20Synchronized%20updates).

 Update Control Maps can specify an action for some transitions between the Mender client's state machine.
 The default action for each step is **continue**.
 To pause the update process, you can set **pause**.